 Xbar-R and Xbar-S Charts

-Since we typically can’t test every unit, we take periodic samples in a “Sample Set”.
-From those samples, we plot the data on two basic types of charts to graphically represent what’s going on through time.
-First, we develop the Mean Chart which plots the average values of the sample set.
+We typically can’t test every unit, so we take periodic samples in a sample set.
+Plotting data on two basic charts from those samples graphically represents what’s going on over time.
+First comes the mean chart, which plots the average values of the sample set.
 This is also referred to as the “XBar” chart.
-The second is the Variation Chart, which plots the spread of data in the sample set.
+Next is the variation chart, which plots the spread of data.

-This means that control limits are dependent on the process and equipment, so the same product may very well have different control limits on different lines or even vary somewhat between shifts.
+Control limits are dependent on the process and equipment, so the same product may have different control limits on separate lines or even vary somewhat between shifts.

-When a process is running with a normal variable distribution within the control limits, it is referred to as “Stable.”
-But often that same process will sooner or later start to drift, and that is an indication that the process is no longer stable.
-There are a lot of reasons why drift can happen, including changes as equipment warms up, changes as parts start to wear out, variation of materials prior to the monitoring of the step, etc.
+When a process runs with a normal variable distribution within the control limits, it’s called stable.
+However, that same process will sooner or later start to drift, indicating the process is no longer stable.
+There are many reasons why drift happens:

-If rule 9 has you scratching your head, you’re paying attention.
-A lot of points within the first sigma look great, right?
-But statistics show us that everything is working too perfectly and that 13 consecutive points may mean something is actually wrong in the processing, or that the process is performing much better than should be expected— based on historical performance.
+If you’re scratching your head because of rule 9, you’re paying attention.
+Many points within the first sigma look great, right?
+But statistics show that everything is working too perfectly, and 13 consecutive points may mean something is wrong in the processing or performing much better than expected, based on historical performance.

 Process Capability Index (Cpk)

-Not to be confused with Ppk, one final concept to understand for SPC is Cpk.
-Cpk answers the question “am I capable of meeting my specification?” and is more forward-looking in nature.
-The formula for Cpk looks at the estimated standard deviation, instead of the standard deviation like Ppk does.
-The formula looks like this:
+Often confused with Ppk, one final concept to understand for SPC is Cpk.
+Cpk looks to the future and answers the question, “am I capable of meeting my specification?”
+Cpk looks at the estimated standard deviation instead of the standard deviation Ppk uses.
+Here’s the formula for Cpk:

 Cpk = Min (Mean - LSL / 3*EstStdDev) or (USL - Mean / 3* EstStdDev)